robinmanuelthiel/microcommunication/README.md

 This Demo project is intended to be tested within a container orchestrators.
 As there are various different orchestrators out there, you can find configuration files for multiple different ones in the repository.

+> **Windows Containers:** If you want to run on Windows, feel free to use the Windows versions of these containers instead by using the `*.windows.*` files, where available.

 ### Docker Compose

 ```bash